 Will it be the right level for me?
 I will assume no experience starting with the basics, and no pressure.
 More experienced players can take on more complex patterns plus drum signals and soloing.
 Everyone can try out the bass drums!

 Will I be able to remember what I’ve learnt?
-I encourage you to record workshops (so please bring audio equipment with you), make notes (bring a pad and pen too) and plan to practice in between workshops.
+I encourage you to record workshops (so please bring a mobile phone with you), make notes (bring a pad and pen too) and plan to practice in between workshops.
 We often refresh rhythms learnt at the last session.
-I send out recordings and videos via Dropbox of recent rhythms so you can practice at home.
+I often send out recordings and videos of recent rhythms so you can practice at home.